cipriancraciun/covid19-datasets/readme.md

 ### Dataset example

-* both derived JHU and NY datasets use exactly the same schema, thus can be used interchangeably;
+* all derived datasets (JHU, NY Times, ECDC) use exactly the same schema, thus can be used interchangeably;
-* the following is an example of such an augmented record (valid for both JHU and NY datasets) (from the `values.json` file);
+* the first is an example of such an augmented record (from the `values.json` file);
-* also, after this there is an example of a status record (i.e. the latest values) (from the `status.json` file);
+* the second is an example of a status record (i.e. the latest values) (from the `status.json` file);
+* also, these datasets are also available in SQL and SQLite database formats;

 #### `values.json` example extract